 If you’re not familiar with it, a secure server is encrypted for traffic, meaning that the conversation between your computer and the server that hosts the website is “coded”.
 That means that if someone was “listing-in”, they could not understand what was being sent from one to another.
 Imagine someone’s punching-in their credit card number or a password to a site – that’s better to have coded – yes?!

 To make a site secure, a digital “certificate” is purchased and installed on the server for that website.
 It’s not unlike a domain name in that you pay periodically and have to renew it to keep it.
 Here’s one place you can buy them: https://ca.godaddy.com/web-security/ssl-certificate

-This is very important for websites that sell, taking online payments, to be secure – for obvious reasons.
+This is very important to have for websites that sell and take online payments to be secure – for obvious reasons.
 Likewise, passworded sites (those sites with log-ins etc.) may also benefit from being secure.

 A secure site does lend some legitimacy to the owner/publisher as there is a verification process involved in getting the certificate.
 Also, Google is showing what is and what is not a secure site on their Chrome browser URL bar as of July 2018 – so the thing to consider is “will a user be turned-off if what I am showing is ‘not secure'”.

 This “not secure” shows on versions of Google Chrome and means the data is not encrypted when it communicates with the server – so you should not put sensitive info in (like credit cards etc.)